 I like going there to do something by myself around other people.
 "Yeah, this is a good place for that!" my waitress Barbie laughs, adding her tips in the seat left of me at the counter.
 That's her real name.

-Bob Seger plays and my mind rolls backward: A few years ago I used to stop by nightly around 12 with a book, Walker Percy's Love in the Ruins or David Griffith's A Good War is Hard to Find or Douglas Adams' Mostly Harmless.
+Bob Seger plays and my mind rolls backward: A few years ago I used to stop by every night around 12 with a book, Walker Percy's Love in the Ruins or David Griffith's A Good War is Hard to Find or Douglas Adams' Mostly Harmless.
 It was there I learned decaf still has some caffeine, the riddle of why six or seven cups left me unable to sleep solved.

 On my right was her husband, Freddy, and on the other side of him sat their daughter Penelope, face pressed into the glow of a large broken phone screen.
 That's another name you don't hear very often.